 Physical activity plays a vital part in ensuring the healthy development of every child.
 At Crosslee we have a timetable which ensures that approximately two hours of physical activity is devoted to sports activities each week.
-These activities include games, dance and gymnastics lessons and Year 3 and 4 also go swimming at a local pool.
+These activities include games, dance and gymnastics lessons and Year 4 also go swimming at a local pool.

 Additional games such as football, hockey and tag rugby are provided in after school and lunchtime clubs and matches are arranged with other schools.
 The school uses every available opportunity created through local and national initiatives to increase the range of sports activities it can offer.

 History allows children to develop a sense of identity through learning about the development of Britain, Europe and the world.
 Through learning about famous people, societies and events in the past, pupils consider how the past influences the present.
 They develop an understanding of the past, discuss why things happened or changed and the results.
 They carry out historical enquiries using a variety of sources of information and look at why the past can be interpreted in different ways, so developing an awareness of their own place in history and of clues to our history that can be found in our own environment.

 Through Geography teaching children are able to develop knowledge, skills and understanding relating to their own environment and the people who live there and an awareness of the wider world.

 Children study their own and other localities, regions and countries, looking at how landscapes are formed and the effects of human activity on them.
 Themes such as settlement, weather and care of the environment are included together with skills such as map-making.